 Being able to go to the toilet alone and maintaining personal hygiene afterwards independently helps maintain your dignity.

 Especially after back surgery your ability to twist, bend or reach is very limited.

 As a result, personal cleansing habits are disrupted.

 A well-built and easy to use hygiene aid helps you function independently when using the toilet.

 Especially when it comes to toilet aids, design is of utmost importance.
 Accurate placement and sufficient pressure are crucial.

 A good toilet wipe device must grip the paper tightly, allow you to give a good wipe by creating some resistance (the Bottom Buddy does this thanks to its rubbery head) under a fitting angle due to a curved shape.

 Of course it should be designed in such manner that you will never get your hands dirty nor still have to stretch or reach.
-The Bottom Buddy is such a quality device that is comfortable to use.
+The is such a quality device that is comfortable to use.
 It is better reviewed than the also popular Self-Wipe.